thielpeter/measurement-cc/README.md

 For evaluation use:

 - Swagger API at `//{domain}/api/documentation`
-- Postman Collection "MovingImage CC.postman_collection.json" attached
+- Postman Collection "Measurement Coding Challenge.postman_collection.json" attached
 - Run Tests with `php artisan test`

 Looking forward to your feedback at thiel.peter@gmail.com